Continuous integration for Next.js applications

 command: npm run test

-In the pipeline configuration code above, we first import a Docker image with the required Node.js version for running Next.js applications.
-Then, npm is updated and dependencies installed, caching them for subsequent builds to be faster.
+This pipeline configuration imports a Docker image with the required Node.js version for running Next.js applications.
+Then, it updates npm

-Next.js is quite an impressive framework for building production applications, as it provides features that reduce the burden of boilerplate code.
-One thing you don’t want in production is broken code.
+Next.js is an impressive framework for building production applications, in large part because it provides features that reduce the burden of boilerplate code.
+You don’t want to find broken code once your app is in production.
 In this tutorial, you learned how to test your features and ensure that the tests run automatically every time you push new code.
 This goes a long way in making sure that defective code is not pushed to any deployment environment.

 Happy coding!